themendu/covid_from_ctscan/README.md

 The images may have taken at different axial cross sections of different people or repeated images taken at different cross sections of the same person.So as per the labelling above the part between the lungs can be considered as noise.

+# [Bayesian Neural Network](http://bayesiandeeplearning.org/2018/papers/117.pdf) with variational inference for Out Of Distribution Detection
+Resnet-18 architecture is used as a feature detector and the fully connected layer as bayesian architecture with prior normal distributions to every parameter in the FC layer.
+So by giving the same input again and again to the model OOD samples can be separated.
+Every layer is trained.KL divergence loss is also optimized along with cross entropy to approximate the posterior distributions of the FC layer.

 # Approach
-Modelling is done in PyTorch.Batch size is altered as a large batch size may reduce generalization ability of the model.VGG-19(smaller architecture) didn't come out to be better.Directly modelling with all the given images(raw data) the best results obtained are given below(different techniques to remove under or overfitting were used,resnet-50 architecture was better performing)-
+Batch size is altered as a large batch size may reduce generalization ability of the model.VGG-19(smaller architecture) didn't come out to be better.Directly modelling with all the given images(raw data) the best results obtained are given below(different techniques to remove under or overfitting were used,resnet-50 architecture was better performing)-

 ![initial model](https://github.com/themendu/covid_from_ctscan/blob/master/image_references/screenshots/Screenshot%20(38).png)

-Now let us play with images,blurring the images and then masking them would rather reduce the noise in the images.
+Blurring the images and then masking them would rather reduce the noise in the images.

 ![image transformation](https://github.com/themendu/covid_from_ctscan/blob/master/image_references/screenshots/screenshot.png)

-But to do this transformation,I had to blur the images a little,so that the main white clusters that are needed remain in the image.So now the model has more meaningful information to learn(the portion I like it to capture).So different transformations are applied on both classes.In the testing of the model,both these transformations would be applied(done in app.py,similar to TTA) and more certain results are chosen.This need to be done during my validation as labels are known beforehand.
+Now the model has more meaningful information to learn(the portion I like it to capture).So different transformations are applied on both classes.In the testing of the model,both these transformations would be applied(done in app.py,similar to TTA) and more certain results are chosen.This need to be done during my validation as labels are known beforehand.

 Now a best model on all images was found.Another model trained was initializing the model on all images and trained on the 232 refined images.(let us call it Model-a)